Shannonbridge: Economy

 Historically, the main employers in Shannonbridge have included the Electricity Supply Board (whose West Offaly Power Station operated from 1965 to 2020) and Bord na Móna (harvesting peat used in the station).
 Tourism also supports employment in the area, and there is a farming community present.
 The nearby towns of Ballinasloe, County Galway and Athlone, County Westmeath serve as district centres for the village.

 The Electricity Supply Board's peat-fired power station, the West Offaly Power Station, had a capacity of 135 megawatts and was located about 1 km downriver from Shannnonbridge.
 The peat was supplied from the Blackwater Bog peatlands, managed by Bord na Móna.
 The power station closed in 2020.
 The Clonmacnoise and West Offaly Railway (a narrow gauge railway) was principally used to transport the peat to the power station, and also provides passenger tours of the peat lands for visitors.

-Shannonbridge Potteries is located just outside the village.
-Their factory shop is open to the public.

 Local services include two shops, a post office, three pubs, a service restaurant, and a butcher.